Back to Articles

 • Society requirements: transfer forms, no-dues status, and any restrictions that can delay your name change.

-This step answers one question: can the seller legally transfer ownership without future claims coming back to you?
-A basic title check usually covers:
+This step checks whether the seller can legally transfer ownership without future claims coming back to you.
+A basic title check usually includes:

 • Title chain: how the property moved to the current owner (older deeds, allotment papers, conveyance, etc.).